 This testing is not inexpensive and is quite elaborate.
 The five core tests (RS103, RE102, CS101, CS114 and CS116) will require roughly two days of lab time; the entire standard, seven to ten days.

 The right choice for the EMI filter depends on several factors governing the product to be protected and the installed environment.

 Type of compliance - Immunity or emission test compliance, safeguard against transient noise are some of the compliance types.

 EMISINDIA is a trusted name when it comes to EMC testing and consultancy services .
 Our expert engineering and consulting team provide support to design, plan, execute, inspect and verify EMC compliance systems.
 EMIS can help customers with their products to meet International EMI/EMC standard compliance by providing suitable solutions within a short time span.

-Our test facility is accredited by the National Accreditation Board for Testing and Calibration Laboratories (NABL) in accordance with the standard ISO/IEC 17025:2017.
+Our test facility is Inhouse testing facility or lab for EMC testing in accordance with the standard ISO/IEC 17025:2017.
 We also support on-site testing in compliance with international standards.
 EMIS also has a DSIR (Department of Scientific and Industrial Research, Government of India) recognised R&D Lab where customers can avail a wide range of military compliance safety testing services.

 Customers can avail of the following testing services offered by EMIS: